Litauen/docs.bannerlordmodding.lt/gauntletui/drag_and_drop.md

 # Drag and Drop

-!!! info "Guide by TheMadProphet"
+!!! info "Guide by Mati-k"

 Widgets can be moved around with drag and drop